-Resolution: We, the Raymond Board of Selectmen, recognize our individual and collective responsibilities as leaders and representatives of our community.
+Resolution: We, the Raymond Select Board, recognize our individual and collective responsibilities as leaders and representatives of our community.
 To this end, we pledge to conduct ourselves in a manner befitting these roles and duties.
 We pledge and encourage others to "Be the Influence" and to recognize that decisions matter.